 Assistive technology, or just technology?

-Kathy and her team would introduce Snap&Read and Co:Writer to entire classrooms (including the teacher, to save time by training all of the students and their educator at once), not just to the students who she had on her caseload.
-And when she did so, she refrained from using words like “assistive technology,” or singling out individual student needs, but instead told the class: “we’re going to give you tools to become better readers and writers.”
+Kathy and her team introduced Snap&Read and Co:Writer to whole classrooms (including the teacher), not just the students on her caseload.
+When she did so, she didn’t use words like “assistive technology,” or single out student needs, but instead told the class, “we’re going to give you tools to become better readers and writers.”

 “Change the focus,” Kathy says.
-“Don’t make it a special ed thing.”
+“Don’t make it a special ed [sic] thing.”

-This UDL approach allowed all students to benefit from tools meant to fill the needs of a few.
+This approach allowed all students to benefit from tools meant to meet the needs of a few.

 “It changes the whole dynamic, because then the students who really need the technology are like, okay, if the smartest kid in the class is going to use this tool, maybe I should use it too,” Kathy says.
 “It makes a huge difference.
 They don’t feel embarrassed or singled out.”